iwyatt/spits/readme.md

 - A Google Gemini API Key from https://aistudio.google.com/app/apikey
 - A Google Sheet with App Script enabled

-# Installation
+# Getting set up
 ## Get a Google Gemini API Key
 - Go to https://aistudio.google.com/app/apikey
 - Click `Create API Key` (you will need this in a moment)
 > If you attempt to create an API key in an org with Google Workspaces, you may need to ask your IT / Engineering team to add you to a Google Cloud Project, or create an API Key on your behalf

-## Install the Script in Google Sheets
+## Add the Script in Google Sheets
 - Open a Google Sheet that has the data you want to use
 - Under the `Extensions` menu, select `Apps Script`
 - Replace all the lines of `Untitled Project` with the script: